Nitrokey/nitrokey-documentation/nethsm/index.rst

 Verification of Sealed Hardware
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Your NetHSM has been delivered in a sealed bag.
+Your NetHSM has been delivered in a sealed packaging.
 Please `verify the sealing <sealed-hardware.html>`_ before unpacking.
 If you do not know what this means, skip this section.

 Getting Started
 ^^^^^^^^^^^^^^^